Python module tngri functions

 tngri.upload_s3()

 Uploads a file from the specified bucket S3 to Tengri.
+The file extension can be anything.
+It will remain the same as it was in the source file.

-• access_key — access key for S3.
+Access key for S3.

-• secret_key — secret key for S3.
+Secret key for S3.

-An example of use is described at here.
+An example of usage is described here.